zumasys/docs/site/jbase/spooler/print-job-numbers/README.md

 ## Assigning the Job Number

-Prints jobs are identified by number.
+Print jobs are identified by number.
 The jBASE spooler uses a control record in the jspool\_log file - NextJobNumber - to assign print job numbers.
 The structure of this record is:

 ```
 <1> Date job number was last reset